azimsh3r/PastebinService/README.md

-Here's a professional and impressive **README** that you can copy and paste into your project.
-It includes an engaging description, key features, and benefits to make the project stand out to recruiters:

----

 # Distributed Pastebin Application

 A scalable and high-performance distributed **Pastebin** application built using **Java**, **Spring Boot**, **Spring Cloud**, **Redis**, **Amazon S3**, **Docker**, and **Kubernetes**.
 This application enables users to securely store and share text snippets in a distributed, fault-tolerant environment.